 Detailed functional characterizations of a few elincRNAs have established the molecular mechanisms underlying their roles in the spatial organization of the genome.
 For example, Haunt is one such elincRNA , which regulates the expression of the HOXA gene cluster by modulating intrachromosomal interactions, specifically through establishing promoter-enhancer looping.
-These recent findings raise the question on what is the prevalence of elincRNAs contributing to gene regulation through modulation of chromosomal conformation.
+These recent findings raise the question on what is the prevalence of elincRNAs contributing to gene regulation through modulating chromosomal conformation.

-Using various bioinformatics tools to analyze publicly available multi-omics data from human lymphoblastoid cell lines (LCLs).
-I investigated the molecular properties of elincRNAs.
-Specifically, I examined their enrichment in regions that are key in TAD regulation and their association with the amount of chromosomal interactions to gain initial insight into their roles in gene regulation within topological domains.
-My analyses show that elincRNAs are associated with high density of DNA:DNA contacts within TADs and are significantly enriched in protein binding sites important for TAD regulation.
+Using publicly available multi-omics data from human LCLs, I investigated the functional role and prevalence of elincRNAs in nuclear organization.
+Specifically, I examined their enrichment in regions that are key in TAD regulation and their association with the amount of local and long-range chromosomal interactions to gain initial insights into their roles in gene regulation within topological domains.
+My analyses show that elincRNAs are associated with high density of DNA:DNA contacts within TADs and are significantly enriched in binding sites of proteins important for TAD regulation.
 Importantly, elincRNAs are strongly enriched at chromosomal loop anchors where promoter-enhancer interactions occur.
-Together, my findings support the hypothesis that they may contribute to gene regulation by establishing contacts between gene regulatory elements and modulating chromosomal organization.
+Together, my findings support the hypothesis that elincRNAs may contribute to gene regulation by establishing contacts between gene regulatory elements and modulating chromosomal organization.

 Results

-Enhancer-associated lincRNAs (elincRNAs) in human lymphoblastoid cell lines (LCLs) were identified from a set of LCL-expressed lincRNAs (Tan et al, 2016, under revision).
-They were defined based on overlap between their putative promoter regions (estimated as 1kb upstream from their transcriptional start site) and enhancers predicted from histone marks in LCL (GM12878, ).
-LincRNAs whose promoter region also overlapped other predicted regulatory elements, specifically active promoters , in LCLs were excluded from the analysis (elincRNAs=236, other LCL-expressed lincRNAs=1756).
+Enhancer-associated lincRNAs (elincRNAs) in human lymphoblastoid cell lines (LCLs) were defined based on overlap between the putative promoter regions (estimated as 1 Kb upstream from their transcriptional start site) of LCL-expressed lincRNAs (Tan et al, 2016, under revision) and enhancer elements predicted using enhancer-associated histone marks in LCL (GM12878, ).
+LincRNAs whose promoter region also overlapped other predicted regulatory elements, specifically active promoters in LCLs, were excluded from the analysis (elincRNAs=236, other LCL-expressed lincRNAs=1756).

 elincRNAs show similar expression profiles as other lincRNAs

 Most enhancer-associated noncoding RNAs (eRNAs) are often transcribed bidirectionally and then rapidly degraded by the nuclear exosome, which makes them hard to detect due to their low expression levels .
 In contrast, elincRNAs are more stably and preferentially transcribed in a single direction, and are often spliced and polyadenylated .
 First, to investigate if LCL-expressed elincRNAs share similar expression profiles relative to other expressed genes as the lowly expressed eRNAs, I compared their expression levels to that of other lincRNAs and protein-coding genes (Figure [charac_elinc]A).
-I found that elincRNAs are expressed at no more lower levels compared to other lincRNAs in human LCLs (GM12878, two-tailed Mann-Whitney U test, p=0.258).
-In addition, contrary to the highly tissue specific eRNAs , elincRNAs are no differently tissue-specific from other lincRNAs either, although their median tissue specificity index (τ) is slightly higher (two-tailed Mann-Whitney U test, p=0.38, Figure [charac_elinc]B).
-These results suggest that elincRNAs may have distinct properties relative to other enhancer-associated transcripts.
+I found that elincRNAs are expressed at levels no lower than other LCL-expressed lincRNAs (GM12878, two-tailed Mann-Whitney U test, p=0.258).
+In addition, contrary to the highly tissue-specific eRNAs , elincRNAs are no differently tissue-specific from other LCL-expressed lincRNAs either, although their median tissue specificity index (τ) is slightly higher (two-tailed Mann-Whitney U test, p=0.38, Figure [charac_elinc]B).
+These results suggest that elincRNAs may have distinct properties compared to other enhancer-associated transcripts.

 elincRNA transcripts are less conserved than other lincRNAs